Lavenham

 Lavenham is a village, civil parish and electoral ward in the Babergh district, in the county of Suffolk, England.
 It is noted for its Guildhall, Little Hall, 15th-century church, half-timbered medieval cottages and circular walks.
 In the medieval period it was among the twenty wealthiest settlements in England.
+In 2011 the parish had a population of 1722.

 History

-Before the Norman conquest, the manor of Lavenham had been held by the thegn Ulwin or Wulwine.
+Before the Norman Conquest of England, the manor of Lavenham had been held by the thegn Ulwin or Wulwine.
 In 1086 the estate was in the possession of Aubrey de Vere I, ancestor of the Earls of Oxford.
 He had already had a vineyard planted there.
 The Vere family continued to hold the estate until 1604, when it was sold to Sir Thomas Skinner.

 Lavenham prospered from the wool trade in the 15th and 16th centuries, with the town's blue broadcloth being an export of note.
 By the late 15th century, the town was among the richest in the British Isles, paying more in taxation than considerably larger towns such as York and Lincoln.
 Several merchant families emerged, the most successful of which was the Spring family.

 The town's prosperity at this time can be seen in the lavishly constructed wool church of St Peter and St Paul, which stands on a hill at the top end of the main high street.
 The church, completed in 1525, is excessively large for the size of the village and with a tower standing 138 feet (42 m) high it lays claim to being the highest village church tower in Britain.
 Other buildings also demonstrate the town's medieval wealth.
 Lavenham Wool Hall was completed in 1464.